 Gua Sha is part of Traditional Chinese Medicine, it’s also referred to as coining or scraping which is performed on the body.
 Using a stone (or other object), the scraping technique brings about a rash on the skin to provide relief from symptoms of disease or discomfort.

 Facial Gua Sha is much more gentle.
-The objective is to promote skin toning, circulation and lymphatic drainage, not to bring about a rash.
+The objective is to promote skin toning, circulation, and lymphatic drainage, not to bring about a rash.

 What does a gua sha treatment entail and how does it go about helping one’s skin?